 - 1. Obtain, on is own motion, any evidence it considers helpful.
 In particular, it may hear as a witness, expert witness, or in any other capacity, any person whose evidence, statement or opinion it deems to be relevant. - 2.
 Request the parties to provide any evidence within their reach or any explanation or statement that, in its opinion, may be useful. - 3.
 Request any entity, office, organ or authority of its choice to obtain information, express an opinion, or deliver a report or pronouncement on any given point.
 The documents may not be published without the authorization of the Court. - 4.
-Commission one or more of its members to conduct measures in order to gather evidence.
+Commission one or more of its members to hold hearings, including preliminary hearings, either at the seat of the Court or elsewhere, for the purpose of gathering evidence().

-Article 45.
+Article 46.
 Cost of Evidence